AbhikeshSingh/messageops/README.md

 ### 📂 Repository Structure

-- 📡 `/solace-pubsubplus/` — Solace PubSub+ guides, architecture, features, and use cases
+- 📡 `/solace-pubsubplus/` - Solace PubSub+ guides, architecture, features, and use cases (available now)
-- 🐘 `/kafka/` — Kafka playbooks and resources (coming soon)
+- 🐘 `/kafka/` - Kafka playbooks and resources *(coming soon)*
-- 🔧 `/sre/` — General SRE tooling, monitoring, and reliability guides
+- 🔧 `/sre/` - General SRE tooling, monitoring, and reliability guides *(coming soon)*
-- 📑 `/docs/` — Architecture diagrams, whitepapers, and learning materials
+- 📑 `/docs/` - Architecture diagrams, whitepapers, and learning materials *(coming soon)*
-- ⚙️ `/scripts/` — Automation and helper scripts for messaging platform ops
+- ⚙️ `/scripts/` - Automation and helper scripts for messaging platform operations *(coming soon)*

+> 🚀 Starting with Solace PubSub+ content now.
+Stay tuned for more messaging and SRE resources soon!

+Stay tuned for regular updates as new content rolls out!
+Your feedback and contributions are always welcome. 🚀

 ---